1. enter the room in an orderly manner.

 Extra credit may be earned by:

-Bringing in newspaper ads/articles that have grammatical errors of some kind.
+Highlighting and correcting newspaper ads/articles that have grammatical errors of some kind.

 The Late Work Policy for the WHS English Department is as follows: NO LATE WORK WILL BE ACCEPTED for full credit unless prior approval has been given.
 If a student is experiencing difficulty in class, a conference with the teacher can be arranged -- BEFORE THE PROJECT/ASSIGNMENT IS DUE!

 Work will be accepted one day late for 50% credit.
-Work is considered late if it is not turned in at the beginning of class or as the prescribed time.
+Work is considered late if it is not turned in at the beginning of class or at the prescribed time.
 Students MAY NOT use class time to hurriedly finish a project or an assignment.

 THIS POLICY STANDS NO MATTER WHAT THE EXCUSE IS, UNLESS IT IS AN ACT OF GOD.